Custom Clothes Shopping Spree from the Hoi An Tailors in Vietnam

 • The Suit Upgrader (4–5 days): Wool-blend suit (lined) + two shirts.
 Confirm armhole comfort and collar roll; get spare buttons.

-• Skipping the “sit test.”
+• Skipping the sit test.
 Movement reveals what the mirror hides.

-Your Three Handy Checklists
+Three Handy Checklists

 Pre-Tailor Checklist

-• ☐ Reference garment + inspo photos
+• Reference garment and inspiration photos

-• ☐ Budget range per item and total
+• Budget range per item and overall

-• ☐ Calendar windows for 1–3 fittings
+• Calendar windows available for one to three fittings

 Fitting-Day Checklist

-• ☐ Waist at comfortable point; can breathe
+• Waist comfortable; can breathe and move

-• ☐ Pockets placed well, not gaping
+• Pockets placed well, not gaping

-• ☐ Closure easy to manage solo
+• Closure manageable to do up solo

 Final Pickup Checklist

-• ☐ Try everything again (buttons/zip smooth)
+• Try everything again — buttons and zip smooth

-• ☐ Walk, sit, raise arms, do a little squat
+• Walk, sit, raise arms, do a little squat

-• ☐ Spare buttons + fabric scraps packed
+• Spare buttons and fabric scraps packed

-• ☐ Care instructions noted
+• Care instructions noted

 Illustrated Hoi An tailoring process guide showing the steps of getting custom clothes made in Hoi An, Vietnam, including design consultations, body measurements, garment pattern sketches, sewing on a machine, fitting sessions, and picking up the finished tailored suits and dresses from local tailors

-Hoi An Tailoring FAQ
+Hoi An Tailor FAQ

 How many days do I really need for custom clothes in Hoi An?